 The Commonwealth will also create a comprehensive community crisis system, including a hotline, mobile crisis teams, and crisis stabilization programs, to divert people from unnecessary institutionalization or other out-of-home placements.
 The Commonwealth will implement an "Employment First" policy to create work opportunities for individuals with developmental disabilities.
 The Agreement also creates an $800,000 fund for housing assistance to help people with developmental disabilities live independently.
 Finally, the Agreement requires a strong quality and risk management system to ensure that community-based services are safe and effective.
 An independent reviewer will assess whether the Commonwealth has met the goals of the Agreement.

 We opened an investigation of the W.F.
 Green State Veterans' Home in Bay Minette, Alabama, in November 2007.
 In December 2008, we found that residents of W.F.
 Green suffer significant harm from deficient care, including inadequate medical and nursing services assessments, planning, and care; inadequate nutritional and hydration services; improper and dangerous psychotropic medication practices.
 We also found that the State failed to provide services to residents in the most integrated setting, in violation of the Americans with Disabilities Act.
-With the assistance of a mediator, the parties negotiated a Memorandum of Understanding to address the findings.
-In October 2011, the State asserted that it has attained compliance with the MOU; the United States has scheduled a verification tour.
+With the assistance of a mediator, in January 2011 the parties entered a Memorandum of Understanding to address the findings.
+W.F.
+Green complied with our agreement, and in October 2012 the Department closed the investigation.

 In March of 2013, following a series of highly-publicized use-of-force incidents that suggested critical flaws exist in use-of-force policies, procedures, and practices within the Cleveland Division of Police ("CDP"), in Cleveland, Ohio, we opened an investigation pursuant to the Violent Crime Control and Law Enforcement Act of 1994 that focused on CDP's use of force, including deadly force.
 The investigation, which concluded in December 2014, revealed that CDP engages in a pattern or practice of using excessive force in violation of the Fourth Amendment of the United States Constitution.
 We also determined that structural deficiencies and practices, including insufficient accountability, inadequate training and equipment, ineffective policies, and inadequate engagement with the community, contribute to CDP's use of excessive force.
-As an initial step to address these findings, the Justice Department and the City of Cleveland signed a statement of principles that commits both parties to work together to develop a court enforceable consent decree, overseen by a monitor, that requires certain reforms.
+To address these findings, in May 2015, the Justice Department and the City of Cleveland entered into a court-enforceable agreement, overseen by an independent monitoring team, that requires CDP to implement widespread reforms that focus on building community trust; creating a culture of community and problem-oriented policing; improving officer safety, training, and accountability; and implementing technological upgrades.

 The Special Litigation Section opened an investigation of the East Haven Police Department (EHPD) on September 30, 2009 pursuant to the Violent Crime Control and Law Enforcement Act of 1994 and the Omnibus Crime Control and Safe Streets Act of 1968.
 As the investigation progressed, we expanded the investigation to include Title VI of the Civil Rights Act of 1964.
 We announced the results of our investigation on December 19, 2011.
 We found that EHPD engages in a pattern or practice of discriminatory policing against Latinos in violation of the Constitution and federal law.
 In particular, we found that EHPD targeted Latinos for discriminatory traffic enforcement, treated Latinos more harshly than non-Latinos after traffic stops, and intentionally failed to design and implement internal systems that would identify and prevent the discriminatory conduct.
 On November 20, 2012, we entered an agreement resolving our investigation and asked the Court to make our settlement an order enforceable by the Court.
 The agreement, which was negotiated with the Town of East Haven and the EHPD, provides a comprehensive framework to remedy the issues we found.
 Since that time, a Joint Compliance Expert ("JCE") has monitored EHPD's compliance with the agreement, providing periodic reports to the Court.
 The documents here provide more information about the investigation, our findings, the agreement, and EHPD's compliance efforts.